Turn fresh pumpkins into homemade purée with this simple method. It’s easy, flavorful, and perfect for fall baking.

 - Wash your pumpkin!
 It should be said that anytime you are cutting through the skin and into the flesh of any fruit or veggie, you must wash it to remove any dirt, debris, or other surface contaminants that may have gathered during the growing or handling process.

 - The actual baking time will vary, depending on the size of your pumpkin.
-The goal for this recipe isn't to brown the pumpkin, as that will impart a different flavor, but instead, it is just to cook it until tender while reducing the moisture in the pumpkin.
+The goal for this recipe isn't to brown the pumpkin, as that would impart a different flavor, but instead to cook it until tender while reducing its moisture.
 That is why the recipe calls for flipping the pumpkins over halfway through cooking (to allow the steam to escape).
 Pay attention to prevent the pumpkin from browning too much.

 - Resist the urge to add water to the baked pumpkin in the food processor.
 More water equals less flavor, and that is not the goal here.
 Instead, scrape down the pumpkin as it is blended/pureed to make a smooth consistency.